StLazy-qx/Platformer_2D/README.md

 Combat mechanics:
 - Both the player and the enemy can damage each other
 - Enemy chases the player when spotted, otherwise continues patrolling
+- The animation of the strike is done by a particle system
+- The animation of the weapon movement (the player's sword) is also done by a particle system

 Health system:
 - Healing through medkits scattered around the level